RationalAsh/biorobotics-lab-nus/content/authors/hilary-yee/_index.md

 user_groups:
 - Students
 ---
-Jingyan did his bachelor's degree in Mechanical Engineering at Purdue University in 2015 and received two master's degrees (Project Management and Robotics) at Northwestern University in 2017 and 2019, respectively.
-He had previous research experience in the HRI field, including haptic feedback, visual feedback, brain-computer interface, and human-centered design.

-Jingyan has his research interest in the human-robot interaction field regarding the novel communication between humans and agents.
-He is currently working with Dr. Yu Haoyong in the Department of Biomedical Engineering at the National University of Singapore on haptic feedback for immersive feelings.
+Hilary received her B.Eng. in Biomedical Engineering (BME) from The Chinese University of Hong Kong (CUHK) in 2017.
+Afterward, she joined the Mechanical and Automation Engineering Department (MAE), CUHK as a Research Assistant and then an M.Phil. student.
+Hilary received her M.Phil. in MAE from CUHK in 2020.
+During her time in the two Engineering departments, she worked on EMG-driven prosthetic finger, shoulder rehabilitation device for stroke, and human shoulder workspace analysis through an anthropomorphic robot model.

+With Hilary’s strong interest in medical-related researches, in 2020, she joined the Department of Orthopaedics & Traumatology (ORT), CUHK as a Research Assistant to gain her clinical experiences at Prince of Wales Hospital, Hong Kong.
+She worked on various elderly and sports rehabilitation projects when she worked in ORT.

+Hilary is currently a Ph.D. student in the Department of Biomedical Engineering, NUS under the supervision of Dr. Yu Haoyong.
+Her research focuses on stroke rehabilitation with robotic devices.